Stories from the Lab: Discovering Kimchi—and Some New Ingredients Too!

 First we cut the cabbage lengthwise and salted it overnight.
 The salting process is a delicate technique.
 If not salted properly, the cabbage becomes runny and goes sour.
 The next day, the seasoning and liquids were mixed, the scallions and the radishes were cut and added, and the mixture sat in a bowl for 30 minutes.

-We then spread it onto the leaves of the cabbage—check out the video of me doing it!—and put them into fermentation storage containers.
+We then spread it onto the leaves of the cabbage and put them into fermentation storage containers.

 We let the kimchi “ripen” for a couple of days, and that was it.
 Kimchi is actually pretty easy to make.
 I was surprised at how simple the process was.
 Plus I got to learn some Korean translations of foods along the way.